johalun/sysctl-rs/README.md

 [![Current Version](https://img.shields.io/crates/v/sysctl.svg)](https://crates.io/crates/sysctl)

-*FreeBSD and macOS are supported.*
+*FreeBSD, Linux and macOS are supported.*
 *Contributions for improvements and other platforms are welcome.*

 ### Documentation